On the non-existence of elements of Kervaire invariant one: Homotopy theory of equivariant orthogonal spectra

-is a pushout square of commutative $J$-algebras and $X$ is very flat, then $Y$ is very flat.
-Give $Y$ the filtration described above and work by induction on $m$.
-Since $\fil_{0}Y=X$, the induction starts.
-For the inductive step, consider the pushout square~\eqref{eq:132}.
-The $J$-spectra $\sym^{m}B$ and
+is a pushout square of commutative $J$-algebras, and $X$ is very flat, then $Y$ is very flat.
+Working fiberwise, the filtration described after the statement of Lemma~\ref{thm:273} gives a filtration of $Y$ by $X$-modules, whose stages are related by the pushout squares

-are very flat by Lemma~\ref{thm:145}.
-Since smash products of very flat $J$-spectra are very flat (Lemma~\ref{thm:121}), both $X\wedge\sym^{m}B$ and $X\wedge \sym^{m}(B/A)$ are very flat.
-By Lemma~\ref{thm:54} below, the condition on the top row of~\eqref{eq:132} needed for Lemma~\ref{thm:193} is satisfied.
-Lemma~\ref{thm:193} then implies that $\fil_{m}Y$ is very flat.
-This completes the proof. \end{pf*}